-Note 2: The LTC4120 is tested under pulsed load conditions such that $T_J \approx T_A$ .
-The LTC4120E is guaranteed to meet performance specifications for junction temperatures from 0°C to 85°C. Specifications over the -40°C to 125°C operating junction temperature range are assured by design, characterization and correlation with statistical process controls.
-The LTC4120I is guaranteed over the full -40°C to 125°C operating junction temperature range.
+Note 2: The LTC4120 is tested under pulsed load conditions such that $T_J\approx T_A$.
+The LTC4120E is guaranteed to meet performance specifications for junction temperatures from 0°C to 85°C. Specifications over the -40° C to 125°C operating junction temperature range are assured by design, characterization and correlation with statistical process controls.
+The LTC4120I is guaranteed over the full -40° C to 125°C operating junction temperature range.
 Note that the maximum ambient temperature consistent with these specifications is determined by specific operating conditions in conjunction with board layout, the rated package thermal impedance, and other environmental factors.

-Note 3: Standby mode occurs during an NTC fault condition or when FB is at regulation but the timer has not timed out.
-Disabled mode occurs when $V{RUN}$ is between $V{SD}$ and $V{EN}$ .
-Shutdown mode occurs when $V{RUN}$ is below $V{SD}$ or when the differential undervoltage lockout is engaged.
+Note 3: Standby mode occurs when the LTC4120 stops switching due to an NTC fault condition, or when the charge current has dropped low enough to enter Burst Mode operation.
+Disabled mode occurs when V{RUN} is between V{SD} and V{EN} .
+Shutdown mode occurs when V{RUN} is below V{SD} or when the differential undervoltage lockout is engaged.
+SLEEP mode occurs after a timeout while the battery voltage remains above the V{RCHG} or V{RCHG_42} threshold.

-Note 4: The internal supply INTVCC should only be used for the NTC divider, it should not be used for any other loads.
+Note 4: The internal supply $INTV{CC}$ should only be used for the NTC divider, it should not be used for any other loads.